Equinor and RWE to build hydrogen supply chain for German power plants

 The partnership reflects Germany's efforts to diversify away from Russian gas, supplies of which have stopped in the wake of the Ukraine war, something that has proved tricky as gas-producing nations have limited scope to ramp up production.

+Norway has since last year overtaken Russia as Europe's biggest gas supplier, with state-controlled Equinor the top exporter.

-During a visit to Norway by German Chancellor Olaf Scholz last August, aimed at extracting more commitments of what is now Germany's biggest gas supplier, Norway's Prime Minister Jonas Gahr Stoere said the country's deliveries were at a maximum.
+During a visit to Norway by German Chancellor Olaf Scholz last August aimed at extracting more commitments, Norway's Prime Minister Jonas Gahr Stoere said the country's deliveries were at a maximum.

-So-called "blue" hydrogen made from gas will be subject to carbon capture and storage, thus burying more than 95% of the associated emissions, Equinor and RWE said in a joint statement.

-Longer-term, the companies aim to produce "green" hydrogen from renewable sources, such as offshore wind turbines, thus cutting emissions further.

 "Blue hydrogen in large quantities can make a start, with subsequent conversion into green hydrogen supply," he said.

-Norway has since last year overtaken Russia as Europe's biggest gas supplier, with state-controlled Equinor the top exporter, after Russia's Gazprom GAZP.MM cut off much of the gas on which Europe previously depended.

-Germany is planning multiple hydrogen import projects, with several of the country's new import terminals for liquefied natural gas (LNG) also readying for receiving hydrogen at a later stage.
+Germany is planning multiple hydrogen import projects, with several of the country's new import terminals for liquefied natural gas (LNG) also readying to receive hydrogen at a later stage.

-(Reporting by Nerijus Adomaitis in Oslo and Christoph Steitz in Frankfurt, editing by Terje Solsvik and Gwladys Fouche)
+(Reporting by Nerijus Adomaitis in Oslo and Christoph Steitz in Frankfurt; Editing by Terje Solsvik, Gwladys Fouche and Jan Harvey)

 ((terje.solsvik@thomsonreuters.com; +47 918 666 70))